BirdseyeSoftware/buster-cljs.docs/articles/getting_started.md

 need to create 3 different builds using the [lein-cljsbuild][lein_cljsbuild] plugin.

-Let's assume there are 2 folders in your project, `src/cljs` and `test/cljs`, the first one contains the actual code, and the second one contains the test code.
-You will need to have one build just for the development code, and multiple ones for the test code, example
+Let's assume there are 2 folders in your project, `src/cljs` and `test/cljs`.
+The first one contains the actual code and the second one contains the test code.
+You will need to have one build just for the development code and multiple ones for the test code.
+For example:
-follows:

     (defproject my-cljs-project
       :dependencies [[com.birdseye-sw/buster-cljs {{config.package_version}}]]